szilaga/airbnb/README.md

 # Airbnb - Roomcheck
-Roomcheck is a little statisic tool, that depicts montly prices and availabilites of rooms in a city.
+Roomcheck is a collection of statistical methods and plots, written in python to answer specific questions in respect of a datasets which are available <a href="https://www.kaggle.com/airbnb/seattle">@kaggle</a>.

 ## Table of contents